Visit UCR Return to Campus website - Take the COVID Screening Check survey

 Have an appreciation of and sensitivity to a broad range of ethical and social concerns related to bioengineering/biomedical engineering. |

-Provide diverse curricula that will instill in our students the imagination, talents, creativity, teamwork, decision-making and problem-solving abilities |
+Provide diverse curricula that will instill in our students the imagination, talents, creativity, teamwork, decision-making, and problem-solving abilities |

 Bioengineering Program Constituencies